 The Blow-off Valve (BOV)

-The blow-off valve (BOV ).
-Also known as diverter valve) is what Turbosmart was built on.
+Turbosmart was built upon the blow-off valve (BOV ), also known as the diverter valve).
 It was the first product we ever made.
-Since then we have been endlessly working to improve and perfect it.
-As a result, we’ve learnt a thing or two over the years, and we want to put some of the most common misconceptions we’ve heard to rest.
+Since then, we have been endlessly working to improve and perfect it.
+As a result, we’ve learnt a thing or two over the years, and we want to put some of the most common misconceptions to rest.

 Today, most modern turbocharged cars do have a blow-off valve from the factory.
 However, it recirculates the vented air, so it doesn’t give the characteristic sound of a vent-to-atmosphere blow-off valve.
 Recirculating BOVs are sometimes called bypass valves (BPVs).
 Nevertheless, standard BOVs/BPVs are often very basic.
-Additionally, sometimes made of plastic and suffer from poor valve response and do not cope well with increased boost levels.
+Additionally, sometimes BOVs/BPVs are made of plastic, suffering from inadequate valve response, and do not cope well with increased boost levels.

-However, it is important to note that the reason these cars run blow-off valves is to prevent compressor surge, leading to the next misconception…
+However, it is essential to note that these cars run blow-off valves to prevent compressor surges, leading to the next misconception.

 The Holden Commodore VL Turbo is an example of an early factory turbo car with no BOV.
-VLs are known for the fluttering sound on modified cars.
+Modified VLs are known for their fluttering sound.
 However, they ran low boost pressures from the factory.

-That fluttering noise that some turbocharged cars make when the throttle is suddenly closed, such as during gear changes.
-Is a result of compressor surge.
+That fluttering noise that some turbocharged cars make when the throttle is suddenly closed, such as during gear changes, results from a compressor surge.

-It’s a fairly complex phenomenon which we explain in far more detail here.
+It’s a reasonably complex phenomenon which we explain in far more detail here.
 In short, flutter is the sound of a turbocharger trying to push air.
 However, failing due to closed throttle.
-This dramatically increases the load on the bearings of the turbo.
+Therefore, it dramatically increases the load on the bearings of the turbo.

-If it occurs at higher engine loads and/or boost levels it can cause premature wear to your turbo.
+If it occurs at higher engine loads or boost levels, it can cause premature wear to your turbo.
 To sum up, a BOV prevents turbo flutter by venting the air pressure that causes surge.

-This misconception is likely due to the fact that the characteristic sound of a blow-off valve.
-Which is that loud, sharp “pssh”, is created by a vent-to-atmosphere valve.
-Recirculating or plumb back valves do exist, and are very popular.
-However, you just don’t hear them.
+This misconception is likely because of the characteristic sound of a blow-off valve, which is that a vent-to-atmosphere valve creates loud, sharp “Pssh”.
+Recirculating or plumb back valves do exist and are very popular.
+However, you don’t hear them.
 As mentioned above, most modern factory turbo cars have a recirculating blow-off valve as standard.

 Turbosmart manufactures high-performance aftermarket recirculating blow-off valves as well as the more noticeable vent-to-atmosphere versions.

 Our Dual Port valves feature a split between recirculating and atmospheric operation.
-Providing quiet, computer-friendly operation on low boost.
-Further, that classic vent-to-atmosphere sound at higher boost.
+Therefore, Turbosmart Dual Ports provide quiet, computer-friendly operation on low boost.
+In contrast, that classic vent-to-atmosphere sound at higher boost.
 Our Type 5 Dual Port even lets you switch between fully vent-to-atmosphere, fully recirculating, or a mix of both as you wish.
-Explained here in more depth.
+They are explained here in more depth.

 A Turbosmart Type 5 Plumb Back BOV recirculates 100% of vented air back to the car’s intake.

 A smoke test attempts to diagnose boost leaks by pressurising the turbo system with smoke.
 Additionally, observing where the smoke is escaping.
-However, this test does not replicate real driving conditions.
+However, this test does not replicate actual driving conditions.

 Typically in a smoke test, the plumb backport of a BOV is pressurised, which never happens when driving.
-This means air leaks out of areas which do not have to be sealed under normal operating conditions.
+Meaning, air leaks out of areas that do not have to be sealed under normal operating conditions.

 Another form of test which is not an accurate means of testing a leaking BOV is the soap test.
-A soap test is similar to a smoke test except soapy water is sprayed on the BOV and around the rest of the turbo system.
+A soap test is similar to a smoke test, except soapy water is sprayed on the BOV and around the turbo system.
 The system is also pressurised with air.
 Bubbles will form in the soapy mixture where the air is escaping.

 There is no piston style valve that does not show some leakage in these tests.
-They all do, and for a very good reason.
-Just like a piston within an engine, there needs to be a small amount of clearance to allow the BOV’s piston to move.
-There is a very small amount of clearance between the bore of the BOV and the piston so it can move freely.
+They all do, and for a perfect reason.
+Like a piston within an engine, there needs to be a small amount of clearance to allow the BOV’s piston to move.
+There is a minimal amount of clearance between the bore of the BOV and the piston so it can move freely.

 Some aftermarket blow-off valves require a rubber O-ring to seal the piston with the valve body.
 Further, preventing leakage, which will perish or become displaced over time.
-That means the valve will have to be disassembled and that little O-ring replaced to ensure the valve continues to operate as it should.
+That means the valve will have to be disassembled and that tiny O-ring replaced to ensure it continues operating as it should.
 Turbosmart’s blow-off valves are precision machined to mere fractions of a millimetre to ensure they seal without the need for a delicate rubber O-ring.
 This makes them much more durable.